 6. Kerry Park

 (Free, Queen Anne): One of the best views of Seattle is on top of Queen Anne hill.
-It’s a photo opportunity that shouldn’t be missed; plus, it’s a quick stop and go attraction.
-If you’re headed to Kerry Park, you’re close to Marshall Park, which down the same streat and happens to be my favorite Seattle park.
+It’s a photo opportunity that shouldn’t be missed; plus, it’s a quick stop-and-go attraction.
+If you’re headed to Kerry Park, you’re already close to Marshall Park, which down the same street and happens to be my favorite Seattle park.
 The lights and sidewalk next to Marshall Park is picturesque and looks like a movie scene.

-(Suggested donation of $19.50, Downtown): Go see the nice artwork, special exhibit, and the permanent porcelain exhibit.
+(Suggested donation, Downtown): Go see the nice artwork, special exhibit, and the permanent porcelain exhibit.

 Feeling active and the weather is good?
-Go kayaking or paddleboarding on Lake Union!
+Go paddle boarding or kayaking on Lake Union!
 Access and rentals are available in South Lake Union – just look it up on Yelp.

 b.
 Alki Beach in West Seattle